aces/Loris/modules/dataquery/test/TestPlan.md

 - Assert that: changing the `header display format` dropdown immediately changes the table header.
 - Assert that: changing the `Display visits as` dropdown immediately changes the table organization.
 - Assert that: `Display visits as = inline values (no download)` has a `Display empty visits?` checkbox.
-- Make sure the checkbox update the table.
+- Make sure the checkbox updates the table.
 - Assert that: the `Download table as CSV` button triggers the file download with the right information in it.
 - Assert that: table pagination buttons work.
 - Assert that: table maximum number of rows per page dropdown modifies the number of displayed rows.